-All our torches have a filter.
+All our UV torches have a filter.
 Why?

 The filtered picture is beautiful.
 You can see why collecting and displaying fluorescent minerals can be an addictive hobby!

-[The 9 Long Wave minerals are calcite, calcite rhomb, fluorite, manganocalcite, meionite (formerly wernerite), corundum (ruby), sphalerite, sodalite, willemite on calcite.
+[The 9 Long Wave UV minerals are calcite, calcite rhomb, fluorite, manganocalcite, meionite (formerly wernerite), corundum (ruby), sphalerite, sodalite, willemite on calcite.
 Can you ID them?
 Click here for the answer.]

 SO… Never buy an unfiltered torch!

-ABOUT FILTERS
+ABOUT UV TORCH FILTERS

 There are numerous types of UV filters.
 The main ones are Hoya U325C, the ZWB series, Dichroic filters.
 We (and most other sellers) use the ZWB series.
-Hoya and Dichroic filters are very expensive and would put our torches out of the reach of many people.
+Hoya and Dichroic torch filters are very expensive and would put our torches out of the reach of many people.

 Both ZWB and Hoya filters have a limited life and eventually need replacing.
-The deterioration process is called “solarisation” and is more of a problem for SW and MW filters.
+The deterioration process is called “solarisation” and is more of a problem for SW and MW UV torch filters.
 There are claims that it may not affect LW use.
 The effect of solarisation is that eventually little or no UV can get through and fluorescence becomes weak, even for minerals that fluoresce brightly.

 Solarisation is a type of gradual degradation caused by UV radiation, leading to a decrease in UV transmittance over time.
-The filter’s performance deteriorates as it absorbs UV light rather than letting it through.
+The UV torch filter’s performance deteriorates as it absorbs UV light rather than letting it through.
 Factors like the filter’s material, construction, and the intensity of the UV source contribute to the rate of solarisation.

 Solarisation will eventually occur (years with normal use).